DEbinger/DEbinger-Resume/app/index.md

 BAU assignments
 - Communicates effectively by being lead on requirement development with various internal customers, BCIS Management/Leads, and Business Analysts
 - Recommends requests are completed within the scope of requirements
-- Analyze workflows to ensure less manual processing is needed.
+- Analyzes workflows to ensure less manual processing is needed.
 The analysis are based on business requirements and research that is used to improve efficiency.
 This implementation lowered overall volume by 5% and increased satisfaction by the business owner.
 - Designs, develops, tests and implements QNXT configuration
 - Conducts unit testing to ensure application meets specifications